Kong/docs.konghq.com/app/konnect/dev-portal/applications/use-cases/portal-product-versions.md

 Executing these requests accomplishes several things:

-* Published API Product Versions: Versions v3 of both Air Traffic and Maps APIs are now accessible through our Flight Portal.
-This step makes the latest iterations of these APIs available to developers.
+* Published API Product Versions: Version v3 of both the Air Traffic and Maps APIs are now accessible through our Flight Portal.
+This makes the latest iterations of these APIs available to developers.

-* Enabled Application Registration: Developers now have the capability to register for access to Air Traffic v3 and Maps v3, facilitating their integration into applications.
+* Enabled Application Registration: Developers can now register for access to v3 of the Air Traffic API and Maps API.
+This allows them to integrate these APIs into their own apps.

 * Configured Authentication Strategies: We've applied specific Auth0 authentication strategies to each API version within the Flight Portal.
 For Air Traffic v3, the Air Traffic auth strategy is in place, and for Maps v3, the Maps auth strategy is applied.
 This ensures that each API enforces the correct authentication requirements, including credentials and claims, tailored to its own specific use case.